 Carrying out continuous running training with an average duration of 60 minutes allows us to develop a good base of aerobic resistance, but there comes a time when we feel “stuck” in our running rhythm.

 If you find yourself in that situation, we propose you three types of training to include in your training routines to improve your race pace.

 Training with slopes.

-You can search short slopes of a few 60-80 meters to perform them maximum possible speed in the ascent, recovering during the descent and until you feel with an almost complete recovery to make the maximum effort again.
+You can search short slopes of a few 60-80 meters to perform them maximum possible speed on the rise, recovering during the descent and until you feel almost complete recovery to make the maximum effort again.

-You can also make longer slopes, around the 300 meters, With less slope than the previous ones, where we will make the climb at a constant rate and superior to that of our shootings, but without reaching the maximum intensity, and we will recover in the descent at a smooth pace.
+You can also make Longer slopes, around 300 meters, with less difference in altitude than the previous ones, where the climb will be made at a constant rate and higher than that of our filming, but without reaching the maximum intensity, and we will recover on the descent at a smooth pace.

 Enter rhythm changes for a set time or distance to complete other 15 or 20 race minutes.
 For example, to start you can do 2 minutes at a slightly higher rate than you usually run alternating with 3 minutes at a slightly lower rate than usual.